corda/corda/docs/source/design/confidential-identities/design.md

 a ``ChallengeResponse`` type which is an alias for ``SecureHash.SHA256``.
 This will be randomly generated and used to prevent against replay attacks.

-Three sets of flows will be added:
+Two new flows will be added:

 1. `RequestKeyFlow` where a `Party` and an optional externalId `UUID` are specified as parameters.
 An optional `PublicKey` parameter may be provided if